wesbos/dad-jokes/readme.md

 ---

-I have joke about programming, but it works only on my computer...
+I have joke about programming, but it only works on _my_ computer.

 ---